Skip Navigation

 • Chest pain

 Risk factors for VTE include not moving for a longer period of time—such as when someone is on bed rest following surgery—as well as some medical conditions, including diabetes, high blood pressure, blood clotting disorders or kidney disease.
-Your Wellstar provider can help you evaluate your risk of VTE and manage your risk factors.
+Your Wellstar care team can help you evaluate your risk of VTE and manage your risk factors.

 Learn more about cardiovascular care at Wellstar North Fulton Medical Center.